cjoke/neovim-for-cjoke/README.md

 git clone git@github.com:cjoke/neovim-for-cjoke.git ~/.config/nvim

 ```
+To remove this configuration and start from scratch with default neovim config
+repeat the first step and just start neovim.

 ## Final words
 I have made a virtual environment where I run pynvim which is required for